zabela/vehicle-position-data/README.md

 This REST web-service is capable of receiving one position per request.
 The position data is uploaded for a certain vehicle with identifier vehicle_id.
 Concurrent uploads by multiple vehicles are supported.

 Persistent storage of these positions is not addressed.
 Instead, for the sake of simplicity, a global variable is used as internal storage solution.
-As future extension, one could integrate it with a sql database solution, like postgres.
+As future extension, one could integrate it with a time-series database database solution, like [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB), depending on the end goal.

 The web-service also provides APIs to:
 * get all sessions of a vehicle by timestamps (arranged from the most recent to the oldest)